JonathanArrance/zs-preflight/README.md

 In order to get the preflight check working, you will need to make sure python 2.7 or 3.x is installed on the system the preflight check will be run from.
 <br />

-IP will also be requierd in order to install zs-precheck and the supporting packages.
+PIP will also be requierd in order to install zs-precheck and the supporting packages.
 <br />

 ### Prerequisites